 Nelson, J. S., T. C. Grande, and M. V. H. Wilson.
 2016.
 Fishes of the World.
 Fifth edition.
 John Wiley and Sons, Inc., Hoboken, New Jersey.

 Caira, J. N., and K. Jensen (Eds.).
 2017.
 Planetary Biodiversity Inventory (2008–2017): Tapeworms from Vertebrate Bowels of the Earth.
 University of Kansas, Natural History Museum, Special Publication No. 25, Lawrence, Kansas.

 Baldwin, C. R. 1992.
 Larvae and relationships of epinepheline serranids (Teleostei: Percoidei).
 Unpubl.
 Ph.D. diss., College of William & Mary, Williamsburg, Virginia.

 Manuscripts submitted, abstracts, in-house or intra-agency reports, and any works not readily obtainable through normal channels may not be placed in Literature Cited, but must instead be cited in text as unpublished work (“unpubl.”) or personal communication (“pers. comm.”).
-Commercial and readily available software cited in the text must specify the version and source (author/publisher) and follow the following guidelines.
+Commercial and readily available software cited in the text must specify the version and source (author/publisher) and conform to the following guidelines:

 (1) when the software is identified by author name(s) and where there exists a published reference or an unpublished online reference to the software, the author/date is cited in text as for a standard text citation (e.g., “Bouckaert et al., 2014”; “R Core Team, 2016”) and a corresponding full citation is entered in the Literature Cited section using standard Copeia style.
 For example: